yaki-bcit/doc-virtualbox/docs/create-ubuntu-vm/ubuntu-first-steps.md

 # First Steps in Ubuntu
 {: .no_toc }

 This section will help you make your first steps in Ubuntu towards some useful knowledge and a comfortable working environment.
-There is no set order for these steps, so look at the table of contents and click the sections you need.
+There is no set order for these steps, so use the table of contents to find the sections you need.

 ---